 What inspired your journey into DJing, particularly in the soul genre?

-Music has always been a massive part of my life; I was lucky that way.
-My mam was big into Leonard Cohen, Dylan, Neil Young, etc., and my older brother was into his bands and played guitar.
-With my dad being Portuguese and brought up in Angola, I also got to listen to lots of different music, like Cesária Évora, for example.
-I was really spoilt in that way.
+Music has always been a huge part of my life—I was lucky that way.
+My mam was really into Leonard Cohen, Dylan, Neil Young, etc., and my older brother was into bands and played guitar.
+With my dad being Portuguese and having grown up in Angola, I also got to listen to a lot of different music, like Cesária Évora, for example.
+I was really spoilt in that sense.

-Being big into music, I always bought tapes and CDs but only started buying vinyl when I got into soul in my late teens/early twenties.
-I was always quite into Motown, even though it wasn’t really my mam’s taste—it would always be blasting through the radio in the house growing up.
+Being passionate about music, I always bought tapes and CDs but only started collecting vinyl when I got into soul in my late teens or early twenties.
+I had always been quite into Motown, even though it wasn’t really my mam’s taste—it was always blasting through the radio in the house as I was growing up.
 I remember when I was about 17, I got really into The Jam, which became a gateway into Mod sounds.
-Motown was back on the agenda, which led me to classic Northern Soul, often in the form of compilation CDs purchased from Vinyl Exchange on Oldham Street, Manchester.
-Then I started going to Soul Nights and eventually got the opportunity to play the records I’d been buying.
-Now, 20 years on, here I am, still hooked!
+Motown was back on the agenda, leading me to classic Northern Soul, often in the form of compilation CDs bought from Vinyl Exchange on Oldham Street, Manchester.
+Then I started going to soul nights and eventually got the opportunity to play the records I’d been collecting.
+Now, 20 years on, here I am—still hooked!

 What’s the most memorable set you’ve ever played, and why?

 That’s a tough one—there have been some real standout moments, like playing before The Charlatans at Delamere Forest.
-They were one of my favourite bands growing up, so getting to play records before they came on stage and then being stage-side for their gig was incredible.
+They were one of my favourite bands growing up, so getting to play records before they came on stage and then watching their gig from the side of the stage was incredible.

-My favourite though, would have to be the first Home Run.
-During lockdown, we had the idea of creating a soul night again.
+My favourite, though, would have to be the first Home Run.
+During lockdown, we had the idea of starting a soul night again.
 We’d sit on our sofas, have a beer, share records, and reminisce about all the great nights we’d been to over the years.
 We said to ourselves, “When all this is over, we’re going to start a soul night again.”
-The first set I played there, in front of a packed dance floor surrounded by friends and like-minded soulies... it became a reality.
-I just remember cherishing that so much.
+The first set I played there, in front of a packed dancefloor, surrounded by friends and like-minded soulies... it all became a reality.
+I just remember cherishing that moment so much.

 Who are some of your greatest influences as a DJ and soul enthusiast?

-Soul music is unique in that the biggest DJ influences aren’t always the biggest names—it’s the people you meet along the way who have an incredible impact on the music you listen to, the records you buy, and the people you meet.
-With that in mind, these people spring to mind:
+Soul music is unique in that the biggest DJ influences aren’t always the most famous names—it’s the people you meet along the way who have the greatest impact on the music you listen to, the records you buy, and the connections you make.
+With that in mind, these people jump out at me:

 Rob and Paul McKeever on the Barrow soul scene.
-I often went back to Barrow to watch the football, and after a game one time I attended my first Northern Soul night.
-That’s where I really caught the bug, and from then on, I made sure any trip back tied in with a soul night.
-Rob and Paul ran those nights and had amazing record collections.
+I often went back to Barrow to watch the football (BLUEBIRDS!), and after one game, I attended my first Northern Soul night.
+That’s where I really caught the bug, and from then on, I made sure every trip back coincided with a soul night.
+Rob and Paul ran those nights and had incredible record collections.
 I learned so much from them, and they gave me my first chance to play.
 I owe it all to them and the wonderful people on that scene.

 Liam Quinn.
-I met Liam randomly while watching Celtic in O’Sheas, Manchester.
-After chatting about football, we soon got onto music and we’ve been like brothers ever since.
-Liam’s taste in soul was far more advanced than mine, and he also ran the Beat Boutique which then became a big part of my life.
-It took my love for soul on a whole new journey, across the country and continents and then arriving at its latest destination: Home Run Soul Club!!
+I met Liam by chance while watching Celtic (another football/music link) in O’Shea’s, Manchester.
+After chatting about the game, we soon got onto music, and we’ve been like brothers ever since.
+Liam’s taste in soul was far more advanced than mine, and he also ran the Beat Boutique, which went on to become a big part of my life.
+It took my love for soul on a whole new journey—across the country, across continents, and finally to its latest destination: Home Run Soul Club!

 How does the soul scene differ between the UK and other European countries you’ve played in?

-What I love about these two similar but vastly different scenes is the glimpse they offer into two versions of soul culture.
-Here in the UK, we represent the tradition and heritage of the soul scene.
-I love that—how even today, on any given weekend I can head to a function room in a working men’s club and listen/dance to great soul music, surrounded by people who’ve been dedicated to this music long before I was born.
+What I love about these two similar yet vastly different scenes is the glimpse they offer into two versions of soul culture.
+Here in the UK, we uphold the tradition and heritage of the soul scene.
+I love that—how even today, on any given weekend, I can head to a function room in a working men’s club and listen to or dance to great soul music, surrounded by people who have been dedicated to this music long before I was born.

-The European scene represents something else for me—how soul music will continue to survive for decades, with a fresh variety of soul sounds in contemporary spaces and a younger audiences.
+The European scene represents something else for me—how soul music will continue to thrive for decades, bringing a fresh variety of soul sounds into contemporary spaces and attracting younger audiences.

-Both these elements really speak to us, and Home Run is definitely a reflection of that.
+Both of these elements really resonate with us, and Home Run is definitely a reflection of that.

 What do you think makes the soul community so unique and enduring?

 When I had my first child, I didn’t go out for a while, and not long after, COVID came along.
-It felt like I was away from the scene for quite some time.
-When lockdown ended, the first thing I did was find out what night was on and head out to it.
+It felt like I’d been away from the scene for quite some time.
+When lockdown ended, the first thing I did was find out what night was on and head straight out.
 It was like I’d never been away—hearing those familiar sounds, seeing those familiar faces.
-It gave me such joy, and that, for me, is what makes it so special.
+It brought me such joy, and that, for me, is what makes it so special.

-There are people I’ve met just a handful of times at nights in the UK or on the continent.
-You might not see them for years, but when you do, you always feel that connection.
-It’s something we all value so much, and the music at the heart of it makes this community wonderfully unique.
+There are people I’ve met only a handful of times at nights in the UK or on the continent.
+You might not see them for years, but when you do, that connection is still there.
+It’s something we all value so much, and with music at its heart, this community is truly unique.

 Are there particular cities or venues that stand out for their passion for soul music?

 Manchester.
-Call me biased, but soul music is always about a personal journey, and it’s here and in the surrounding areas where I feel that passion the most.
-From my younger years going to the Beat Boutique, Greatstones, and even the Twisted Wheel Sunday All-Dayers at Legends, to the present day where there’s always somewhere close by on any given weekend to go to and listen to amazing soul music.
+Call me biased, but soul music is always a personal journey, and it’s here, at home in Manchester and the surrounding areas, where I feel that passion the most.
+From my younger years at the Beat Boutique, Greatstones, and even the Twisted Wheel Sunday All-Dayers at Legends, to the present day—where, on any given weekend, there’s always somewhere nearby to go and listen to amazing soul music.

 What do you listen to when you’re not playing soul tracks?